thomas-massinger/thomas-massinger.github.io/_pages/research.md

 {% include base_path %}

-I'm a Postdoctoral Scholar at Caltech working on the detection of gravitational waves from compact binary systems and characterization of the Advanced LIGO detectors.
+I'm a Postdoctoral Scholar at MIT working on the detection of gravitational waves from compact binary systems and characterization of the Advanced LIGO detectors.

 Gravitational waves are ripples in spacetime caused by the motion of massive objects.
 Of particular interest